exercism/elm/concepts/pattern-matching/about.md

 hello : Entity -> String
 hello entity =
     case entity of
-        -- here we don't care about the data holded by 'Friend' Friend _ -> "Hi!"
+        -- here we don't care about the data held by 'Friend' Friend _ -> "Hi!"
         -- mandatory because pattern matching must be exhaustive, -- but for all other cases, we answer the same thing